Follicular Unit Extraction vs Strip Excision – Which is Right for You?

 Strip excision method

 This is the standard approach to follicular unit hair transplantation.
-Although partly overshadowed by the popularity of the minimally invasive FUE, the traditional strip excision is still a widely used hair transplant option.
+Although overshadowed by the popularity of the minimally invasive FUE, the traditional strip excision is still used at times as a hair transplant option.
 This technique involves surgical removal of small strips of hair-bearing scalp from the donor area.

 The follicular units are then carefully dissected out of the strip under a microscope and subsequently grafted onto the balding areas.
 If two or more strip procedures are required, they should be performed at least nine months apart.